yagevlevi/CensusDataScraping/README.md

 # CensusDataScraping

-See CensusData_Scarping.ipynb for detailed explanation.
+See CensusData_To_Precincts.ipynb for detailed explanation.